|Nutritional Guidelines (per serving)|

 Arrange the coated fillets in the prepared baking dish.

-Bake the fish fillets for 15 to 18 minutes or until fish is cooked through.
-The time depends on the thickness of the fillets.
+Bake the fish fillets for 15 to 18 minutes or until fish is cooked through, depending on the thickness of the fillets.
 Fish will flake easily with a fork when done.

 Carefully remove the tilapia fillets to plates with a spatula.

 Serve the crispy baked fish and enjoy.

-Accompaniments for your tilapia can include lemon wedges, remoulade sauce, or tartar sauce on the side.
-Refrigerate any leftover tilapia.
-You can reheat it in the oven, air fryer, or a frying pan if you want to try to preserve some of the crispness.
+Refrigerate any leftover tilapia for up to 3 days.
+You can reheat it in the oven, an air fryer, or a frying pan if you want to preserve some of the crispiness.

 Tilapia is a mild white fish that is farmed worldwide.
 Many people who don't like fishy-tasting fish find it a good choice.
 Due to the thinness of the fillets, you can cook it quickly and give it the sauce or toppings you desire.
 Besides baking, you can grill it or fry it.
-Nutritionally, it is low in fat and calories and high in protein.
-But because it's low in oil, it doesn't have a lot of desirable omega-3 fatty acids as are found in oily fish such as salmon.
+It is low in fat and calories and high in protein, but doesn't have a lot of desirable omega-3 fatty acids, like those that are found in oily fish such as salmon.

-Tilapia farms can be polluting, but many improvements have been made in the United States, Canada, Ecuador, and Peru so that Seafood Watch lists their tilapia as the best choices.
-China, Taiwan, Mexico, and several other locations are "good alternatives."
+Tilapia farms can be polluting, but many improvements have been made in the United States, Canada, Ecuador, and Peru so that Seafood Watch lists their tilapia as the best choices; tilapia from China is to be avoided, however.